bazel-contrib/rules_nodejs/docs/index.md

 > ibazel is the watch mode for bazel.
 >
 > Note that on Windows, you need to pass `--enable_runfiles` flag to Bazel.
-> That's because Bazel creates a directory where inputs and outputs both appear together, for convenience.
+> That's because Bazel creates a directory where inputs and outputs both conveniently appear together.

 Now we can serve the app: `npm run serve`